HMZ-03/hmz-03.github.io/_pages/about.md

 <u>Manuscripts in process:</u>

 Han, X, **M. Hu**, X. Cui, and Z. Li\* (2025).
-Lander resonance in response to wind and marsquakes as possible origin of InSight's 2.4 Hz seismic noise, *Geophys.
-Res.
-Lett., under review*.
+Lander resonance in response to wind and marsquakes as possible origin of InSight's 2.4 Hz seismic noise, *in preparation*.

 <u>Published papers:</u>